MicrosoftDocs/power-automate-docs/flow-docs/developer/sample-work-business-process-flows.md

    |                Specify an organization number (1-n) [1]                 |                      From the list of organizations shown that you belong to, type the corresponding number.
 The default is 1, indicating the first organization in the list.                       |

-6. The sample will perform the operations described in [What this sample does](sample-insert-update-record-upsert.md#BKMK_WhatThisSampleDoes) and may prompt you with additional options
+6. The sample will perform the operations described in [What this sample does](#what-this-sample-does) and may prompt you with additional options.

 7. When the sample is complete, press ENTER to close the console window.